josephsl/wintenApps/readme.md

 * Textual responses from Cortana are announced in most situations (if it doesn't, reopen Start menu and try searching again).
 * NVDA will be silent when you talk to Cortana via voice.
 * NVDA will now announce reminder confirmation after you set one.

+## Groove Music

+* Appearance of suggestions when searching for tracks is now detected.

 ## Mail and calendar